Hyundai, Kia to recall cars in US and South Korea over engine issue

 - Posted 07 Apr 2017 09:10

-The two car companies will recall 171,348 vehicles in South Korea because of an engine defect that is likely to "hamper safe driving," the South Korean transport ministry said on Friday.
+The recall comes as Hyundai reels from record-low market share in South Korea and sluggish sales in the United States and China.

-The South Korean automakers have also submitted plans to the U.S. authorities to recall an unidentified number of vehicles in the United States over a "similar" engine issue, a spokeswoman at the South Korean duo said, saying that the plans are subject to a approval by U.S. authorities.
+The two car companies said on Friday they will recall 171,348 vehicles in South Korea because of a manufacturing problem, which leads to possible engine stalling.

-The recall may fuel quality concerns about Hyundai vehicles in Korea, which helped push its domestic market share to a record-low last year and bodes ill for the company already struggling with poor U.S. and Chinese sales.
+The South Korean automakers have also submitted plans to U.S. authorities to recall an unidentified number of vehicles in the United States over a "similar" engine issue, a spokesperson at the South Korean duo said.

-The recall in South Korea covers Hyundai's Sonata, Grandeur sedans and Kia's K5, K7 and Sportage models equipped with a 2-liter or 2.4-liter Theta 2 gasoline engine produced before August 2013.
+The recall in South Korea covers Hyundai's Sonata, Grandeur sedans and Kia's K5, K7 and Sportage models equipped with a 2-liter or 2.4-liter Theta 2 gasoline engine produced before August 2013, the South Korean transport ministry said.

 The ministry said metal debris in crankshafts could cause engine damage, leading to possible engine stalling.